I'm a Gummy Bear

 "I'm a Gummy Bear (The Gummy Bear Song)" is a novelty dance song by Gummibär, in reference to the gummy bear, a type of bear-shaped candy originating in Germany.
 It was written by German composer Christian Schneider and released by Gummibär's label Gummybear International.
 The song was first released in Hungary, where it spent eight months as number one atop the ringtones chart.

-Subsequently, it became a global phenomenon as an Internet meme, in large part due to its corresponding videos on YouTube and MySpace.
-It has since been released in at least 43 languages, and the English version alone has spread virally worldwide, with more than 2.9 billion plays on YouTube alone.
+Subsequently, it became a global phenomenon as an Internet meme, in large part due to its corresponding videos on YouTube and Myspace.
+It has since been released in at least 43 languages, and the English version alone has spread virally worldwide, with more than 3 billion plays on YouTube alone.

 The French version ("Funny Bear") was written by Peter Kitsch.
-The French music video has over 512 million views on YouTube as of 1 September 2025, making it one of the top-10 most-viewed French videos on the site.
-It peaked at number eight on the French Singles Chart.
+The French music video has over 534 million views on YouTube as of 1 September 2025, making it one of the top-10 most-viewed French videos on the site.
+It peaked at number eight on the French singles chart.

-With the song ready-made for ringtone use, one critic commented "he's the ultimate cross-platform, cross-cultural phenomenon YouTube was designed to unleash."
+With the song ready-made for ringtone use, critic John Sekerka commented "he's the ultimate cross-platform, cross-cultural phenomenon YouTube was designed to unleash."
 It is heard on his debut album I Am Your Gummy Bear released in 2007.
 Since the song's release, many songs, including a cover of "Blue (Da Ba Dee)", have been released by Gummibär.

 Multiple languages

 Several versions have been released in many languages.
 The song was originally released in German and English, and, as mentioned, the French version has received more than half a billion views.
 Gummibär released a whole album of their new languages on YouTube.

-Other languages include Japanese, Korean, Dutch, Portuguese, Hungarian, Swedish, German, Slovak, Swahili, Turkish, and several more.
+Other languages include Japanese, Korean, Dutch, Brazilian and European Portuguese, Hungarian, Swedish, Slovak, Swahili, Polish, Turkish, Klingon, and several more.

 Music video

-Videos corresponding to at least 43 languages are currently uploaded featuring the titular character in orange underwear bouncing and breakdancing.
+Videos corresponding to at least 43 languages are currently uploaded featuring the titular gummy bear character in orange underwear bouncing and breakdancing.

-Gummibär, the highly stylized character, is fat and wears orange Y-front briefs and white sneakers.
-The character also seems to be bitten with a small portion of its upper-left ear missing.
-The bear's muzzle, or mustache and goatee, are sugar-crusted and with only two small teeth spaced far apart on his lower jaw.
+Gummibär is a blue-eyed, highly stylized, green gummy bear.
+He is slightly overweight and wears orange Y-front briefs and white sneakers.
+He also seems to have a half-chewed right ear.
+His muzzle, or mustache and goatee, are sugar-crusted and with only two small teeth spaced far apart on his lower jaw.

-The music video, posted on October 9, 2007, has over 2.9 billion views on YouTube as of September 2025, making it one of the top-50 most-viewed videos on the site.
+The English music video, posted on October 9, 2007, has over 3.7 billion views on YouTube as of September 2025, making it one of the top-30 most-viewed videos on the site.

 In 2006, the video, a 30-second CGI pop promo animated in Softimage XSI, was directed, designed and animated by Pete Dodd and was produced through Wilfilm in Copenhagen for Ministry of Sound GmbH in Berlin.